breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 ---
 title: "How to clone a github repository"
-subtitle: "Cloning is the fastes way to download a project or code, in this lessons we will explain how to clone and the difference it has with forking"
+subtitle: "Cloning is the fastest way to download a project or code, in this lessons we will explain how to clone and the difference it has with forking"
 tags: ["git","github"]
 date: "2020-10-19T16:36:30+00:00"
 authors: []